 The way forward is multi-layered.
 It requires first of all an accurate audit of your current position, followed by empathic and focused work to establish the root of problems and achieve transformation.
-The goal is a work-life balance that allows enjoyment of life – and your abilities and relationships – to the full.
+The goal is a work-life balance that allows enjoyment of life to the full.

 Training, qualifications & experience